Agent integration

 The helper is stdlib-only Python, no SDK install:

-Satsignal's agent surface is fully self-integrating after you have an API key.
-Getting the API key the first time is not — there is no agent-only signup path:
+Satsignal's agent surface is fully self-integrating after you have an API key — and the account itself no longer needs a human:

 1. A human visits https://app.satsignal.cloud/login and enters an email address.